LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 name as one another.

 Add an ``id`` field to the ``Event`` model class.
-Create a static counter method that will increase the value of the event field each time a new instaqnce is created, thus producing a unique id for each ``Event`` object.
+Create a static counter method that will increase the value of the event field each time a new instance is created, thus producing a unique id for each ``Event`` object.
 Create a constructor that sets ``id`` using this method and calls the default, no-arg constructor.

 Create a Data Layer - Video
 ---------------------------